Absorbent incontinence aids

 Overflow incontinence

-Rare form in which the drainage pathways are "blocked" (e.g. by an enlarged prostate in men)
+Rare form where the outflow pathways are "blocked" (e.g., due to an enlarged prostate in men)

-The bladder is constantly overfilled and causes constant leakage.
+The bladder is constantly overfilled and causes continuous leakage

 Reflex incontinence

-A disturbance of the nerve pathways between the brain, spinal cord, and bladder (e.g. in cases of spinal cord injuries)
+A disorder of the nerve pathways between the brain, spinal cord, and bladder (e.g., in spinal cord injuries)

-Furthermore, there are rarer forms of incontinence such as overflow incontinence, where the drainage pathways are "blocked" (e.g., by an enlarged prostate in men), causing the bladder to be constantly overfilled and urine to be continuously released.
-In the so-called reflex incontinence, there is a disturbance of the nerve pathways between the brain, spinal cord, and bladder (e.g., in paraplegia) – the bladder empties reflexively on its own.
+In addition, there are rarer forms of incontinence such as overflow incontinence, where the outflow pathways are "blocked" (e.g., due to an enlarged prostate in men), causing the bladder to be constantly overfilled and continuous urine leakage.

-Urinary incontinence occurs in women, due to anatomical reasons, significantly more often.
-Especially young women often suffer from a weak bladder after pregnancy/birth, with the cause usually being weakened pelvic floor muscles.
-The most common form of incontinence in women is stress incontinence.
+Urinary incontinence occurs significantly more often in women due to anatomical reasons.
+Especially young women often suffer from a weak bladder after pregnancy/childbirth, usually caused by weakened pelvic floor muscles.
+By far the most common form of incontinence in women is stress incontinence.

-The occurrence of incontinence in men is often the result of a condition (e.g., a stroke) or after surgeries in the pelvic area.
-Medical procedures can cause dysfunction of the bladder sphincter.
+The occurrence of incontinence in men is often the result of a disease (e.g., stroke) or after surgeries in the pelvic area.
+Medical procedures can cause dysfunction of the bladder sphincter muscle.
 Incontinence after prostate surgery is a frequently discussed topic.

-"In order to carry out appropriate treatment and prevent unnecessary suffering, an early visit to the doctor is absolutely advisable.
-'The sooner, the better' is the motto."
+To carry out appropriate treatment and prevent unnecessary suffering, an early visit to the doctor is absolutely advisable.
+“The sooner the better” is the motto.

-It is estimated that nearly 10% of the population in Germany suffers from incontinence.
-Nevertheless, bladder weakness remains a taboo subject to this day.
-Incontinence is treatable in most cases if therapy is initiated early.
-Contact your family doctor at the first signs.
-Additionally, women should make an appointment with their gynecologist.
+It is estimated that nearly 10% of the population in Germany suffer from incontinence.
+Nevertheless, bladder weakness remains a taboo topic to this day.
+Incontinence is treatable in most cases if therapy is started early.
+Contact your general practitioner at the first signs.
+Additionally, women should schedule an appointment with their gynecologist.

 Common cause of incontinence

-The following execution provides an overview of the most common physical disorders that may be considered as causes of incontinence.
+The following explanation provides an overview of the most common physical disorders that may be causes of incontinence.

 Weak pelvic floor muscles or lax connective tissue

-→ e.g. due to pregnancy, childbirth, menopause, age-related changes, overweight, muscle injuries resulting from surgeries in the pelvic area, or due to chronic cough ("smoker's cough").
+→ e.g., due to pregnancy, childbirth, menopause, age-related changes, overweight, muscle injuries from pelvic surgeries, or chronic cough (“smoker's cough”).

 Damage or lowering of the sphincter muscle

-→ e.g. through surgeries in the pelvic area such as the removal of the prostate in men.
+→ e.g., due to surgeries in the pelvic area such as prostate removal in men.

-→ e.g. due to urinary tract infections or "irritable bladder" (overactive bladder).
+→ e.g., due to urinary tract infections or “overactive bladder.”

-→ e.g. due to an enlarged prostate in men or a prolapsed uterus in women.
+→ e.g., due to an enlarged prostate in men or uterine prolapse in women.

 Neurological causes and certain diseases

-→ e.g. through multiple sclerosis, stroke, Parkinson's disease, spinal cord injury, tumors, inadequately treated diabetes mellitus.
+→ e.g., due to multiple sclerosis, stroke, Parkinson's, spinal cord injury, tumors, inadequately treated diabetes mellitus.

-"Furthermore, some medications (e.g., blood pressure reducers, diuretics) can also promote the development of corresponding complaints.
-In this case, the rule is: Discuss with your doctor whether there are alternative active substances and never discontinue prescribed medications on your own."
+In addition, some medications (e.g., blood pressure medications, diuretics) can also promote the development of corresponding symptoms.
+In this case: Discuss with your doctor whether there are alternative active ingredients and never stop prescribed medications on your own.

 Tips for on the go